CIS 5050: Software Systems (Fall 2025)

 Course textbook:

 Distributed Systems: Principles and Paradigms, 4th edition (by M. van Steen and A. Tanenbaum).
-You can get a digital version of this book for free; hardcopies will be available, e.g., from Amazon soon.
+You can get a digital version of this book for free; hardcopies of the previous version of the book are available, e.g., from Amazon.
 Additional material will be drawn from selected research publications.

 Prerequisites:

-The course requires undergraduate-level operating systems and networking knowledge, such as CIS 3800 and NETS 212 (or the equivalence).
-You should also be proficient in C or C++ programming.
+The course requires undergraduate-level operating systems and networking knowledge, such as CIS 4480 (formerly CIS 3800) and NETS 2120 (or CIS 5530) or the equivalence.
+You must also be proficient in C or C++ programming.

 Workload: